-On arrival at Kinasi, you are usually greeted with a refreshing drink in the reception area, which is furnished with comfortable chairs – and home to the internet, a pool table and a satellite TV usually on a sports channel.
+On arrival at Kinasi, you are usually greeted with a drink in the reception.
+This area, which is furnished with comfortable chairs, is also where you'll find the best Wi-fi, and a satellite TV usually on a sports channel.
 It's a great spot to keep older children entertained in the evenings.

-Through Kinasi's reception – the lodge opens out to reveal the main bar and dining area, shop and lounge.
-The swimming pool is down a flight of steps, and the beach is beyond that.
+Beyond Kinasi's reception, concrete paths lead through immaculately maintained gardens, to the main bar and dining area, shop and lounge.
+The modest-sized swimming pool is down a flight of steps, and the beach is beyond that.

 The main bar area is in a spacious, open-sided thatched building – with plenty of sofas and chairs – which joins onto the dining area.
 Both share the same elements of Swahili/Arab design, including a bright colour scheme and lots of handmade dark-wood furniture.
 That said, the terracotta tiles on the floors are slightly reminiscent of a villa in Italy.

-The rooms at Kinasi are mostly very similar in build and style: they are all named after countries involved in Indian Ocean trade, and are brightly painted detatched cottages, with stone floors and high thatch roofs.
+The 14 rooms at Kinasi are mostly very similar in build and style: they are all named after countries involved in Indian Ocean trade, and are brightly painted detatched cottages, with stone floors and high, thatched roofs.
 There are variations in layout and design, however this has little impact on the feel of the rooms.
-It simply means that some are better than others for converting into triples; ask us for details.
+It simply means that some are better than others for converting into triples: ask us for details.
 Two of them are family rooms: one with two doubles sharing a bathroom and one with space for 5 or 6 people in two-storey se-tup.
-In all of them, expect both Africa and Moroccan influences – with bright colours, Swahili furniture and high, thatched roofs.
+In all of them, you'll find bright colours, Swahili furniture and high, thatched roofs.
 There's no air-conditioning at Kinasi, but the location catches the breeze, and all the rooms have fans.

 Although Kinasi is fairly small and personal, with only 14 rooms, it has the facilities that you might expect of a larger place.
-There is a large swimming pool with plenty of loungers dotted around the side; a well-equipped water-sports centre, with windsurfs and kayaks; a full PADI accredited dive-centre; and a spectacular spa, with two professional Thai therapists.
+As well as the pool, there's a well-equipped water-sports centre, with windsurfs and kayaks and a full PADI-accredited dive-centre.

-Arguably one of Kinasi's most spectacular features is the spa.
-This is beautiful and tranquil place is run by two professional therapists from Thailand.
-It includes a number of different treatment rooms, as well as a vast Turkish bath – all of which has been carefully tiled and decorated.
+One of Kinasi's most spectacular features is the spa.
+This beautiful and tranquil place is run by a professional therapists from Thailand.
+It includes a number of different treatment rooms, as well as a large Turkish bath – all of it carefully tiled and decorated.
 There is quite an array of treatments on offer here, making it easy to while away the hours indulging yourself.

-That said, it would be a shame not to spend at least some time heading out to explore something of Mafia Island - as it can be charming and is very un-spoilt.
-You can go out on a village walk, or perhaps borrow a mountain bike to head out to meet the people in the neighboring villages.
+If you have the energy, it's well worthwhile heading out to explore something of Mafia Island, as it can be charming and is very unspoilt.
+You can go out on a village walk, or borrow a mountain bike to meet the people in the neighbouring villages.

-Before you leave, don't forget that Kinasi has a large and well-stocked curio shop – with a variety of carvings, jewelry and clothing!
+Kinasi also has a large and well-stocked gift shop, with a variety of carvings, jewellery and clothing.

-Ideal length of stay: We'd recommend three nights or more but many guests stay longer.
+- We'd recommend three nights or more but many guests stay longer.

-Directions: 14 kms from the airport – this is about a 45-minute drive
+- 14 kms from the airport – this is about a 15-minute drive.

 Food & drink

-Food quality: When we were last there the food at Kinasi was tasty and fresh – incorporating lots of spices and flavour to a variety of dishes.
+- When we were last there in 2016 we found the food at Kinasi was tasty and fresh – incorporating lots of spices and flavour to a variety of dishes.
 Expect plenty of seafood and fresh fish, as well as meat and vegetarian dishes – and plenty of it.
 Vegetarians and children can be catered for with prior notice.

 Breakfast is a relaxed affair – and timings are flexible.
 Though generally breakfast is served between 7.30 and 10am.
 There is usually a buffet with fresh bread, cereals and fruit – as well as a cooked breakfast on request.